2021-2022 Assessment Descriptions

 The Naglieri Nonverbal Ability Test 2 (NNAT2) is a brief, non-verbal measure of general intellectual ability as well as a predictor of scholastic achievement.
 At RMSEL, we assess students in third and sixth grade.
 The NNAT2 is one of the suggested assessments by the Colorado Department of Education used as part of a body of evidence for the identification of gifted and talented students.

-In the spring of 2016, Colorado eleventh graders first took the SAT that replaced the ACT as the college entrance exam for students in that grade.
 SAT (or ACT) scores are often required for admission into colleges and universities in Colorado and in other states.
 The SAT is a standardized assessment designed to measure students’ abilities in three areas: reading, writing, and mathematical reasoning.
 There is also an SAT essay section that students will have the option to take during the school day with the rest of the exam.

 Teaching Strategies GOLD*